usox/json-schema-api/README.md

 within a json response.

 ### InternalException
-Internal errors, like non-existing schema files, invalid schemas and such, will return a `Internal Server Error (500)` response.
+Internal errors, like non-existing schema files, invalid schemas and such, will return a `Internal Server Error (500)` response and create a log entry (if a logger is provided).

-In Addition, optionally available context information within the exception will be logged, too.
+In addition, optionally available context information within the exception will be logged, too.

-### Throwables
+### Throwable

-Any Throwables which are thrown within an api handler, will be catched, logged and return a `Internal Server Error (500)` response.
+Any Throwable which are thrown within an api handler, will be catched, logged and return a `Internal Server Error (500)` response.